edwin-huber/AgentStatefulData/README.md

 Deleting an Agent by it's ID, will not delete the associated thread messages or any files stored in containers relating to the agent.
 Likewise, the document_chunks_hnsw_tnt... index is also still found in the search service after agent deletion.
+The index suffix maps to the agent entity user_id.

 To delete content immediately, you will need to call the associated service APIs, referencing the items IDs, such as the following CosmosDB example for the thread message store above: